Part-time-Dan/mod20-ReactPortfolio-DanWilson/README.md

 ## Description

 The goal of this project is to create a single-page portfolio featuring a header, content section and footer.
-The content should change without the user being directed to a new page through the use of React components.
+The content should change without the user being redirected to a new page through the use of React components.
 The project will be deployed on 'gh-pages'.

 Other technical criteria for this project include: